SilverHalf/mount-balrior/greer/strategy.md

 {: .note}
 If you're keeping [Ereg] alive, simply ignore him, otherwise try to focus him down as soon as he's in melee range.

 This time, the phase ends when [Reeg] and [Gree] are fully dead.
-All things mentioned in the first split phase apply once more.
+If [Ereg], the squad should remain on him until he is low, while the tank can go distract Greer.
+In this case, pay attention to any [Blobs of Blight] incoming from the boss.

 <img class=divider>